 The government have introduced a new temporary Pavement Licence to assist businesses with their recovery from the COVID-19 pandemic.
 It allows a business to place removable furniture on the highway adjacent to their premises for customers to consume food and drink purchased from the business.

-If your premises has been issued a Pavement Licence with an expiry date of September 2021, you will need to submit a renewal request and the appropriate fee to obtain the extended date of September 2022.
+If your premises has been issued a Pavement Licence with an expiry date of September 2022, you will need to submit a new request and the appropriate fee to obtain the extended date of September 2023.

 Street cafe licensing